Search

 Details of the Raid

-PARIS, Feb 3 (Reuters) - French police raided the offices of Elon Musk's social media network X on Tuesday, and prosecutors ordered the tech billionaire to face questions in April related to a widening investigation into the platform, the Paris prosecutor's office said.
+PARIS, Feb 3 (Reuters) - French police raided the offices of Elon Musk's social media network X on Tuesday and prosecutors ordered the tech billionaire to face questions in a widening investigation, amid growing scrutiny of the platform by authorities across Europe.

-The raid is linked to a year-long investigation into suspected abuse of algorithms and fraudulent data extraction by X or its executives.
+The raid by the Paris prosecutor's cybercrime unit and Musk's summoning - which could further increase tensions between Europe and the U.S. over Big Tech and free speech - are linked to a year-long investigation into suspected abuse of algorithms and fraudulent data extraction by X or its executives.

-However, in a statement the Paris Prosecutor's office said it was widening that investigation following complaints over the functioning of X's artificial intelligence chatbot Grok.
+In a statement, the Paris prosecutor's office said it had broadened the scope of its investigation following complaints over the functioning of Grok.

-The probe will now also investigate alleged complicity in the detention and diffusion of images of a child‑pornographic nature and the violation of a person’s image rights with sexually explicit deepfakes, among other potential crimes.
+The French probe will now also investigate alleged complicity in the "detention and diffusion" of images of a child‑pornographic nature and the violation of a person's image rights with sexually explicit deepfakes, among other potential crimes.

-Musk, and former CEO Linda Yaccarino, are summoned to a hearing on April 20.
-Other X staff are also summoned as witnesses.
+Musk and former CEO Linda Yaccarino were summoned to a hearing on April 20.
+Other X staff were also summoned as witnesses.

 "At this stage, the conduct of this investigation is part of a constructive approach, with the aim of ultimately ensuring that the X platform complies with French laws, insofar as it operates on national territory," the prosecutor's office said.

-The prosecutor's cybercrime unit is conducting the investigation together with the French police's own cybercrime unit and Europol.
+The Paris prosecutor's cybercrime unit is conducting the investigation in France, together with the French police's own cybercrime unit and Europol.
+The unit previously arrested Telegram founder Pavel Durov in 2024 over charges including complicity in organized crime carried out on the messaging app, charges his lawyer has described as "absurd".

 The prosecutor's office also said it was leaving the X social media platform and would communicate on LinkedIn and Instagram from now on.
 LinkedIn belongs to Microsoft and Instagram to Meta.